LykkeCity/Lykke.Cqrs.MessageCancellation/README.md

 # How to use

   - Install nuget Lykke.Cqrs.MessageCancellation
-  - Create CustomMessageController.cs in Controllers folder and inherit it from Lykke.Cqrs.MessageCancellation.Controllers.MessageCancellationController.
-The endpoint is "/api/plugin/message-cancellation"
+  - The endpoint for controller is "/api/plugin/message-cancellation".
+Ensure that this route is not yet registered in your application.
   - Register Cqrs Message Cancellation

 ```sh